Aron Flam

 Aron Flam ([ˈɑ̌ːrɔn ˈflamː]; born 12 June 1978) is a Swedish writer, stand-up comedian, podcaster, and occasional actor.

 Flam started his career in stand-up comedy in his hometown of Stockholm in 2007 and was awarded the "Rookie of the Year" award in 2009 at the Swedish stand-up gala.
 He was co-host of the podcast Till slut kommer någon att skratta alongside fellow Swedish comedians Soran Ismail and Petter Bristav.
 He was the host of SVT Play's political satire web series Folkets främsta företrädare.

 Since 2016, Flam is hosting his own podcast, Dekonstruktiv kritik, in which he conducts interviews in Swedish or English with invited guests on a wide range of topics.

 Early life and education

 Flam was born in the Solna Municipality of Stockholm to Harry Flam, a professor of economics at the Institute for International Economic Studies at Stockholm University, and Eva Meyersohn.
 He is of Jewish origin and has spoken frequently on this in his stand-up comedy routines.
 Flam attended the prestigious Enskilda Gymnasiet in Stockholm, where he participated in the social science program.
 After high school, he attended Stockholm University and graduated with a bachelor's degree in film studies.
 He subsequently obtained a master's degree in financial economics at Stockholm University.
-Flam is together with his father also active in the reconstruction of the Jewish comedy scene in Sweden within the Israel Paideia framework.